Sampling with Mollified Interaction Energy Descent: Related Works

 \section{Related Works}

 \textbf{KL gradient flow and its discretization for unconstrained sampling.} The Wasserstein gradient flow of the Kullback-Leibler (KL) divergence has been extensively studied, and many popular sampling algorithms can be viewed as discretizations of the KL-divergence gradient flow.
 Two primary examples are Langevin Monte Carlo (LMC) and Stein variational gradient descent (SVGD).
 LMC simulates Langevin diffusion and can be viewed as a forward-flow splitting scheme for the KL-divergence gradient flow \citep{wibisono2018sampling}.
-At each iteration of LMC, particles are pulled along $-\nabla \log p$ where $p$ is the target density, while random Gaussian noise is injected.
+At each iteration of LMC, particles are pulled along $-\nabla \log p$ where $p$ is the target density, while random Gaussian noise is injected, although a Metropolis adjusting step is typically needed for unbiased sampling.
 In contrast with LMC, SVGD is a deterministic algorithm that updates a collection of particles using a combination of an attractive force involving $-\nabla \log p$ and a repulsive force among the particles; it can be viewed as a kernelized gradient flow of the KL divergence \citep{liu2017stein} or of the $\chi^2$ divergence \citep{chewi2020svgd}.
 The connection to the continuous gradient flow in the Wasserstein space is fruitful for deriving sharp convergence guarantees for these sampling algorithms \citep{durmus2019analysis,balasubramanian2022towards,korba2020non,salim2022convergence}.